 The effect is so vivid—and perhaps even shocking—that it’s best for kids to skip this attraction: Universal Studios Hollywood does not recommend it for guests younger than 13.

-The idea of “Hollywood magic” takes many forms at Universal Studios Hollywood, but it seems especially apt in the park’s new area, The Wizarding World of Harry Potter.
+The idea of “Hollywood magic” takes many forms at Universal Studios Hollywood, but it seems especially apt in The Wizarding World of Harry Potter.
 With rides, shops, and no shortage of Butterbeer, fans will find themselves transported into the world of the beloved boy wizard.